Terry McLaurin Player Prop Bets for NFL Week 12 | Washington vs. Seattle 11/29/2021

 Matchup vs. Seattle

-- McLaurin had 77 receiving yards per game in one career matchup against the Seahawks, 13.5 more than his receiving yards prop bet over/under for Monday's game (63.5).
+- McLaurin's 77 receiving yards in his lone career matchup against the Seahawks are 13.5 more than his over/under for Monday's game.

-- McLaurin did not have a touchdown catch in that game against the Seahawks.
+- McLaurin did not have a touchdown catch in that contest against the Seahawks.

-- The Seahawks have the NFL's 30th-ranked pass defense this season, allowing 291.7 yards per game through the air.
+- The Seahawks are allowing 291.7 passing yards per game this year, the NFL's 30th-ranked pass defense.

-- The Seahawks have given up 14 passing TDs this season (1.4 per game), ranking them eighth among NFL defenses.
+- The Seahawks have allowed 14 touchdowns through the air (1.4 per game).
+They are eighth in the league in that category.

 Recent Performances

-- In last week's outing against the Panthers, McLaurin was targeted seven times, totaling 103 yards on five receptions (averaging 20.6 yards per grab) while scoring one touchdown.
+- Against the Panthers last week, McLaurin was targeted seven times and racked up 103 yards on five receptions while scoring one touchdown.

-- McLaurin has added 185 yards on 14 grabs and one touchdown in his last three games.
-He was targeted 22 times and averaged 61.7 receiving yards per game.
+- McLaurin's 14 catches (on 22 targets) have netted him 185 yards (61.7 ypg) and one touchdown during his last three games.

 McLaurin's Washington Teammates